th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ## Privilege Escalation
 ---
-By using the `sudo -l` command, we can see that the nibbler user has the ability to execute a specific bash script as root:
+By using the `sudo -l` command, we can see that the nibbler user has the ability to execute a specific bash script (/home/nibbler/personal/stuff/monitor.sh) as root:

 ![Checking sudo permissions](attachments/Pasted image 20220626191321.png)

-Since the file that can be run with sudo is located in nibbler's hoem directory, we have the privileges necessary to create it:
+Since the file that can be run with sudo is located in nibbler's home directory, we have the privileges necessary to create it:

 ![Creating the bash script for privilege escalation](attachments/Pasted image 20220626191427.png)

-We can modify the bash file provided to change the permissions of the bash program on the machine to be setuid.
-This will allow us to spawn a root shell:
+We can modify the bash script to change the permissions of the bash program on the machine to be setuid.
+This will allow us to spawn a root shell simply by running bash:

 ![Adding contents to the bash script for privilege escalation](attachments/Pasted image 20220626191631.png)